benbrastmckie/ModelChecker/Application/Application.md

 `Provide an explanation/background of your UROP project that includes with whom you are conducting research.`

-With intensional models of semantics, linguists and philosophers have been able to model many aspects of human reasoning.
+Intensional semantic theories in linguistics and philosophy have been able to model many aspects of human reasoning.
-However, counterfactual conditional statements—those of the form, for example, “if Nixon were to press the button, there would be a nuclear holocaust”—have proved difficult to adequately model under intensional semantic models.
+However, counterfactual conditional statements--- those of the form, for example, “If Nixon were to press the button, there would be a nuclear holocaust”--- have proven to be difficult to adequately model with purely intensional resources.
-This is largely because many inference rules that are valid for basic (“indicative” in linguistics) counterfactuals do not hold for counterfactual conditionals, like Strengthening the Antecedent, of the form A ⊃ C ⊢ (A ∧ B) ⊃ C.
+This is in part due to the non-monotonic nature of counterfactual reasoning where, for instance, Strengthening the Antecedent A ⊃ C ⊢ (A ∧ B) ⊃ C does not hold.
+Additionally, Simplification of Disjunctive Antecedents (A v B) ⊃ C ⊢ A ⊃ C does hold.
+However, these principles are interderivable in an intensional theory, motivating a hyperintensional theory as an alternative.
-To this point, Dr. Brast-McKie, a post-doc in the Linguistics and Philosophy department, has developed a hyperintensional semantic model for counterfactual statements.
+To this point, Dr. Brast-McKie, a post-doc in the Linguistics and Philosophy department at MIT, has developed a hyperintensional semantic theory for counterfactual conditionals.
-There are many inference rules, which can be thought of as hypothesized valid lines of reasoning, that a model of counterfactuals should not count as valid.
-As a result, ensuring that a proposed semantic model for counterfactuals contains countermodels to these invalid inference rules.
+In place of the possible worlds deployed in standard intensional theories, the semantics is built over a space of states which are ordered by parthood.
+Although the semantics captures the desired patterns of reasoning without encoding any unwanted inferences, the resulting theory is considerably more complex, making it difficult to evaluate inferences for validity.
-Finding these countermodels is quite time-consuming to do by hand, so I will be working with Dr. Brast-McKie to computationally find countermodels for these invalid inference rules.
+Since searching for countermodels by hand is time-consuming and extremely limited in the extent of the language that can be surveyed, I will be working with Dr. Brast-McKie to build a program that searches for countermodels up to some limit in the complexity of the models under consideration.
+As a result, this program will be able to rule out the existence of small counterexamples to prospective inferences, providing evidence that those inferences are valid.
+Additionally, when small countermodels exist, the program will specify those models.
+Searching the space for all inferences that do not have small countermodels will provide a much greater sense of the logic of counterfactuals that what could be established by hand.
-A sound semantics for counterfactuals is important because having a formal model of how counterfactuals work would be a good step towards models of causal thinking.
+Moreover, the logic and semantics for counterfactuals is important step towards providing corresponding theories for causal inferences, where both theories have important applications in AI research.
-Understanding these mechanisms may help in AI research—if we can model counterfactual reasoning, we may be able to understand more of how neural networks work, if they in fact demonstrate this type of reasoning.
+In particular, given a determination made by a neural network, it is often important to ask what caused the neural network to make the determination that it did, as well as asking what determination it would have made if things had been slightly different.